00:00

 κι ο τρίτος τ’ αδερφάκι του του χτύπα στο κεφάλι.

-Live recording from the concert The Known and Unknown Domna at the Megaron, the Athens Concert Hall, in 29/10/1998.
+Live recording from the concert The Known and the Unknown Domna, held on 29 October 1998 at the Megaron —

-Domna Samiou learned the song from the Chiot vocalist Zacharias Mikedis in the 1960s.
+the Athens Concert Hall.
+Domna Samiou learned the song in the 1960s from the Chiot vocalist Zacharias Mikedis.

 Watch a different version of the song by Domna Samiou